Home Pricing Myths

-Lots of people love their homes.
+Most people love their homes.
 And that’s understandable.
 But don’t let your emotions interfere.
 Setting a price too high is one of the biggest mistakes you can make.
-The last thing you want is a house that goes stale from sitting unsold, which ultimately nets you less than if you had priced it right to start with.
+While homes may sell quickly, depending on the market, the last thing you want is a house that goes stale from sitting unsold, which ultimately nets you less than if you had priced it right from the start.

 Myth #2: I can get the best sales price without having to put any money into my house before I put it on the market.

 Homes will sell in any condition, it’s true.
-But will you get the best sales price?
-It goes without saying that a well-worn or dingy appearance, or lots of clutter, can keep your house on the market and lower the sales price significantly.
-If your home is outdated— Formica kitchen countertops, anyone?— the buyer will factor in the cost when making an offer or not make an offer at all.
+But will you get the best net return?
+It goes without saying that a well-worn or dingy appearance, outdated light fixtures and lots of clutter can lower the sales price significantly.
+If your home is outdated, the buyer will factor in the cost to update when making an offer or not make an offer at all.

-A good Realtor will be upfront with you about what you absolutely need to do to get a good offer.
-He or she can provide relatively low-cost ideas for showing your home in the best light.
-Modest improvements, such as a bathroom fixtures, fresh paint, new carpet or attractive landscaping can make a big difference in your home’s appeal.
-It can also make a big in the interest and views that you get online, which translates more activity, more showings and ultimately into more money in your pocket.
+A good Realtor will be upfront with you about what you absolutely need to do to get your best offer.
+They can provide relatively low-cost ideas for showing your home in its best possible light.
+Modest improvements, such as bathroom fixtures, an on-trend paint palette, new carpet or attractive landscaping can make a big difference in your home’s appeal.
+It can also make a big difference in the interest and views that you get online, which translates to more activity, more showings and ultimately a greater return.

-At Donna Kerr Group, we’ve learned something important about buyers in Silver Spring and most communities throughout the United States: We live in a place where people are busy.
+At Donna Kerr Group, we’ve learned something important about buyers in the area: We live in a place where people are busy.
 They have demanding jobs, active kids, and plenty of interests outside their homes.
 Most shoppers are looking for a house that’s ready to live in.
-Buyers would rather pay more (sometimes up to 20% more), for a home they don’t have to update.
-They are just not interested in a lot of fix up work.
-Or in the rare case that they are, they want a significant discount for having to do the work themselves.
-This is doubly true for Millennials, but even Gen X and Gen Y want pretty.
+Buyers would rather pay more for a home they don’t have to update.
+They are just not interested in a lot of fix-up work.
+Or, in case they are, they want a significant discount for having to do the work themselves.

-When considering the best way to present your home, we draw upon the skills and experience of Donna Kerr Group’s in-house design consultants.
-When a seller elects to make updates, we manage the entire process for you, from meeting with you and recommending the updates, to getting estimates, managing contractors and quality controlling the entire project.
-Whether you’re living in the property or living abroad, we take on the all the details so you don’t have to.
+When considering the best way to present your home, we draw upon the skills and experience of Donna Kerr Group’s in-house Listing Experts and Design team (see our incredible transformations here).
+When a seller elects to make updates, we manage the entire process for our clients, from meeting and recommending the updates, to getting estimates, managing contractors and quality controlling the entire project.
+Whether you’re living in the property or living abroad, we take on all the details so you don’t have to.
 And before we put a home on the market, we provide top-notch staging.

 Myth #3: If I put a lot of money into renovating my house, I should be able to get that back when I sell it.

 True but not so fast.
-Not all updates are created equal and the style and design of updates, from what projects you do, to what color you paint are critically important to your return on investment.
+Not all updates are created equal and the style and design of updates, from what projects you do to what color you paint, are critically important to achieve the maximum return on your investment.
 A newly renovated kitchen may attract more potential buyers to your home, but that doesn’t mean you’ll be reimbursed for every penny you’ve invested.
-You might have been better off painting the cabinets or replacing the counters in order to invest the rest of your kitchen budget into something else.
-It all depends on the specific improvements you choose to make, and it’s often more important to neutralize a potential negative before accentuating the positive in your home.
+You might have been better off painting the cabinets or replacing the counters in order to invest the rest of your budget into something else.
+It all depends on the right strategy for your unique home.
+For most, that includes neutralizing a potential negative before accentuating the positive in your home.

-More things to consider: You may also live in a neighborhood where sales have been slow.
+A real estate agent who’s visited your home and knows the surrounding neighborhoods like the back of his or her hand is your best source.
+More things to consider: You may also live in a neighborhood where sales have started to slow.
 Or your house may have qualities that are unique to your neighborhood.
-In those cases, there may not be comparable sales in your neighborhood -- and that can significantly skew your Zestimate.
+In those cases, there may not be comparable sales in your neighborhood and that can significantly skew your estimate.

-Pricing your home correctly is one area in modern life in which a savvy human — your Realtor — trumps technology every time!
+Pricing your home correctly is one area in modern life in which a savvy human — your Realtor — armed with the right data and knowledge of the local market wins every time!